tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 they sell you.
 Their dream is to remove all the "issues 💸," so your original tone even changes, and ends up sounding like a robotic agent or someone else.

+They won't even tell you the *real* enhancements of your technical text you should be fixing.
+They're not engineering grade.
+They tell you to remove something for "clarity issues," then it tells you to add it back again 🤯 for correctness.

-In the end, you have to be proficient in English (i.e., the domain) to know what you're doing because any "magic" tool was made just for the sake of a profit agenda, thus bloated under the hood.
+In the end, **you have to be proficient** in English (i.e., the domain) to know what you're doing because any "magic" tool was made just for the sake of a profit agenda, thus bloated under the hood.
 You have to compose your tools instead of paying for generic ones that turn into workarounds and will never return most of the investment.

 Another clear example is ChatGPT, which can generate mundane Python or any popular mainstream language or framework code but struggles with ultra-niche